 - Volatile organic compounds (VOC)

-Through careful analysis of the operational boundaries of an organization, Luthin will ensure proper allocation of GHG emissions, avoiding double-counting or inclusion of GHG that is instead the responsibility of other entities (e.g., product vendors).
+Through careful analysis of the operational boundaries of an organization, Luthin ensures proper allocation of GHG emissions, avoiding double-counting or inclusion of GHG that is instead the responsibility of other entities (e.g., product vendors).

 Other consultants that inventory GHG emissions typically only look at the easily quantified sources: direct combustion (i.e., Scope 1) from boilers and generators, and indirect emissions from consumption of purchased utilities (such as power) and use of company vehicles (i.e., Scope 2).
 Luthin, however, provides the full-picture by quantifying Scope 3 emissions that stem from refrigerant leakage, product usage such as paints and solvents, employee business travel, and waste disposal.
 In some facilities, such emissions may account for 10-20% of their climate impact but may be more easily reduced than the other scopes.